Guildford – St Martha’s Church Circular

 Now with the river on your left, continue on through the water meadow (sometimes boggy after rain).
 After 250m, use the wooden planking walkway to take you on towards the short rise in front of you.
 Ascend the rise to merge at a path by houses where you turn (perhaps surprisingly) left.

 At the main road use the pedestrian crossing to cross over, then turn right passing the Seahorse pub opposite.
 Now look for the finger post directing you towards Shalford Mill on your left.
-If it’s open and you have time, take a look.
+If it’s open (unlikely) take a look.
+If not, take time at some point to check out the tale of the mysterious and benevolently bonkers Ferguson’s Gang below.

 Continuing on past the mill, emerge into a wide open meadow and head directly onwards towards the hedge, 400m away, on the far side.
 Note: as you reach the hedge, don’t exit by the stile in front of you (as this will put you on the road) but instead take the gate to your right in the corner of the field to take the more tranquil route parallel to the road, following the hedge on your left and with meadows now to your right.

-Continue along the hedge for about 350m, you might catch sight of a carved tree trunk shaped like a chair buried in the hedge, then find an obvious signposted exit in the hedge on your left.
+Continue along the hedge for about 350m, you might catch sight of a carved tree trunk shaped like a chair buried in the hedge.
+You might sit here in regal splendour for a fleeting moment and contemplate the not-quite-inspiring view.
+Then shortly after take the obvious signposted exit in the hedge on your left.
 This puts you back on the road and directs you to your next footpath which is opposite and slightly to the left.

-Continue on this path for another 300m where, at the edge of the large field you have been following on your left, you leave your path to turn left (not signposted) towards the rising Downs with the field end and hedge now on your left.
+Continue on this path for another 300m where, at the edge of the large field you have been following on your left, you leave your path to turn left (not signposted) towards the rising Downs with a hedge now on your left.

 After 200m the path enters the woodland at the bottom of the Downs.
 Pass through the gate – don’t proceed onward, but take the upward diagonal track immediately angling off and up quite steeply to your right.
 Your direction will be a diagonal climb up this hill to the edge of deep woodland.